lacymorrow/cinematic/README.md

 * Awards
 * Runtime

+### Features

+* Read plotlines and summarys before watching
+* Keeps track of recently viewed and recently watched
+* Built-in network throttling for requests to avoid timeouts.
+* Filter movies by genre
+* Watch multiple trailers
+* Jump straight to the IMDB page
+* Cycle through ratings from IMDB, TMDB, and Metacritic
+* Order movies randomly, roll the dice
+* Built-in caching of genres and movies

 This app was created as an exploratory dive into the world of [Meteor](http://meteor.com).
 Currently Meteor version 1.2.1.

-Uses TMDB and OMDB to look up release date, poster, description, rating, and trailer and display them in an organized fashion.
+Uses TMDB and OMDB to look up movie information and display in an organized fashion.

 # Installation